derselbst/ANMP/README.md

 * cmake >= 2.8
 * gcc >= 4.8.1
-* QT5 (for GUI support only), and no, there is no dependency on KDE
+* Qt5Widgets (highly recommended for GUI support, since there currently is no CLI)

 #### At least one of the following codec libraries
 (depending on which audio formats ANMP shall be able to play)